About Me

 Building high quality solutions

-Tools: Intellij, VisualVM, Visual Studio, Postman, Git, AWS, Cypress, Miro, Figma, Jira, Buildkite
+Tools: Intellij, VisualVM, Visual Studio, Postman, Git, AWS, Cypress, Miro, Figma, Jira, Buildkite, Kubernetes

 Building a new SaaS product